rothgar/podstat/README.md

+WARNING: This was vibe coded with very little human written code.
+Use at your own risk.

 # Podstat

 A CLI tool to fetch and display podcast statistics from YouTube and Transistor.fm, with support for time series database formats.